 Mobile alerts include any mobile alerts services we offer and any service messages we may send to your mobile phone or other devices.

-1.1 You can only deposit sterling cheques payable from another Bank of Scotland account or a participating UK bank or building society into a Bank of Scotland personal current account or savings account where you are a named account holder.
+1.1 You can only deposit cheques in pounds payable from another Bank of Scotland account or a participating UK bank or building society into a Bank of Scotland personal current account or savings account where you are a named account holder.
 You cannot use cheque imaging to deposit the following cheques:

 1.2 The cheque must be payable to you, and the name on the cheque must match the name or one of the names on the account you are paying it into.